A Unified FPT Framework for Crossing Number Problems: Computing drawings for positive instances

-The proof basically follows the same steps as the proof of \Cref{lem:embedding-to-drawing-mod}.
+The proof basically follows the same steps as the proof of \Cref{lem:embedding-to-drawing}.
 First, up to modifying the embedding, we can assume that each necklace of~$\complex_5$ is either not used at all, or used by a necklace of~$H$ of the same type.
 We thus have an embedding of a subgraph~$H_1$ of~$H$ (a supergraph of~$G_1$, in which some edges may be subdivided) in such a way that each isolated edge of~$\complex_4$ coincides with an edge of~$G_1$ of the same color, or is not used at all.

-In a second step, we perform the vertex splits as described in the proof of \Cref{lem:embedding-to-drawing-mod}, resulting in an embedding in~$\complex_3$ of a graph~$H''$ obtained from~$H_1$ by at most $p$ vertex splits.
-A minor detail: In the case where a singular point~$z_i$, $i\in S$, contains a point in the relative interior of an edge~$e=u$ of~$H$, the proof of \Cref{lem:embedding-to-drawing-mod} performs a split of one of its vertices, say~$v$, as prescribed, by replacing $uv$ with $uv'$ where $v'$ is a new vertex and shrinking $uv'$ without moving~$u$ so that in the new embedding, $uv'$ does not contain any singular point of~$\complex_4$ in its interior.
+In a second step, we perform the vertex splits as described in the proof of \Cref{lem:embedding-to-drawing}, resulting in an embedding in~$\complex_3$ of a graph~$H''$ obtained from~$H_1$ by at most $p$ vertex splits.
+A minor detail: In the case where a singular point~$z_i$, $i\in S$, is used by the relative interior of an edge~$e=u$ of~$H$, the proof of \Cref{lem:embedding-to-drawing} performs a split of one of its vertices, say~$v$, as prescribed, by replacing $uv$ with $uv'$ where $v'$ is a new vertex and shrinking $uv'$ without moving~$u$ so that in the new embedding, $uv'$ does not contain any singular point of~$\complex_4$ in its interior.
 In order to keep the graph cellular on the surface part, we cannot remove the edges on the surface part of the complex during this process, but now mark them as extra edges.

 In a third step, we remove the edges of the graph~$H''$ using edges in $\complex_3\setminus\complex_2$.
 The resulting graph~$H'$, embedded into~$\complex_2$, is a supergraph, possibly subdivided, of a graph~$G'$ obtained from~$G$ by at most $p$ vertex splits and by removing, for each~$i$, at most $q_i$ edges of color~$i$.
 Moreover, again, each isolated of~$\complex_2$ of color~$i$ coincides with an edge of~$G'$ of color~$i$, or is not used at all.
+This embedding of~$H'$ in~$\complex_2$ turns into an embedding, in~$\surf$, of a graph~$H$ containing a drawing~$D'$ of~$G'$ in~$\DD$ by the following steps: \begin{enumerate} \item turn $\complex_2$ into~$\surf$ by reversing the process described in \Cref{lem:embedding-to-drawing}, namely, removing the isolated edges and gluing back the edges along which $\surf$ was cut; this results in a graph~$H$ cellularly embedded on~$\surf$; \item reinstate the edges of~$G'$ that were using isolated edges of~$\complex_2$ as walks in the set of edges obtained by gluing in the previous step. \end{enumerate} The graph~$H$ is specified by its combinatorial map.
+If necessary, we push the image of~$G'$ away from the boundary of~$\surf$, by adding more vertices and edges (at most doubling the size of the graph).
+Then we triangulate each face of~$H$.
+We obtain a representation $(T,W)$ of the desired drawing of~$G'$ of size $n$ times a polynomial in $c+s+r+p+q$. \end{proof}